nishug001/Algorithms/README.md

 # Algorithms
-1. Given a time, calculate the smallest angle between hour and minute hand.
+1. AngleBetweenHourAndMinuteHand- Given a time, calculate the smallest angle between hour and minute hand.